surfranch/TelegramShillBot/README.md

 If you find this bot useful, please consider donating any token of value to our BSC wallet:
 `0xb973B103c83E467f27D04e9F31F70aaf1A83d595`.
 Just as an example, some paid shill bots cost **~$500.00**, with few additional features.

-Our goal is simple: to earn enough money to build a [surf ranch](https://www.flowrider.com/product/flowbarrel-ten/) business.

-This project is free to everyone (except those wankers), and expect more kick ass projects soon!

-You can ask us questions via Telegram: https://t.me/joinchat/Sp3ACd_CTKA0MWIx

 ## <span style="color:red">WARNING</span> ##
 This can cause your account to be rate limited and even banned if you shill too often.
 A safe `wait_interval` is typically around 900 seconds.